sensible-hq/sensible-docs/readme-sync/v0/integrations/draft-sdk.md

 ## Overview

-Welcome!
+FOR GITHUB README>>>>Welcome!
 Sensible is a developer-first platform for extracting structured data from documents, for example, business forms in PDF format.
-It's highly configurable: you can get simple data in minutes by leveraging GPT-4 and other large-language models (LLMs), or you can tackle complex and idiosyncratic document formatting with Sensible's powerful document primitives.
+It's highly configurable: you can get simple data in minutes by leveraging GPT-4 and other large-language models (LLMs), or you can tackle complex and idiosyncratic document formatting with Sensible's powerful document primitives.<<<<

 This quickstart provides an overview of the Sensible Typescript SDK.
 Use this SDK to:

-- extract structured data from your custom documents.
+- [extract doc:typescript-quickstart#extract-document-data): extract structured data from your custom documents.
 You configure the extractions for a set of similar documents, or *document type*, in the Sensible app or Sensible API, then you run extractions for documents of the type with this SDK.
 TODO: links to configuring SenseML
-- classify documents by the types you define.
+- [classify doc:typescript-quickstart#classify): classify documents by the types you define.
 For example, use classification to determine which documents to extract prior to calling a Sensible extraction endpoint, or route each document or to label each document in a system of record.